 We’ve mentioned Cosyspeed Bags over and over again in our reviews and for good reason–they are the most practical bags for street photography we’ve ever used.

 For those new to our site, Cosyspeed Bags are camera bags that have been sewn to an adjustable belt that goes around your waist.
 The bag itself is composed of two parts that are securely linked with velcro and can be adjusted in size according to the amount of gear you’re carrying.
 Embodying a minimalistic and discreet design, these bags are perfect for street cameras like the X100 series.

-Though we own the original Camslinger 160 and 105, we’d recommend the recently-released 160 Street Edition, which comes in pure black and features some improvements over previous models such as better side flaps and extra velcro for smaller waists.
+Though we own the original Camslinger 160 and 105, we’d recommend the recently-released Streetomatic, which features some improvements over previous models such as better side flaps and a buckle.

 9. Nucis Leather Wrist Strap